Get,

 Image Source: freepik.com

-Apples, pears, plums and citrus fruits are abundant with pectins, which help with detoxifying the body of mercury – one of the most critical metals that have been connected to thyroid problems.
+Apples, pears, plums and citrus fruits are abundant with pectins15, which might help with detoxifying the body of mercury4.
+It is postulated that mercury exposure from seafood might at times contribute to the disruption of thyroid gland function5.

 3. Nuts and Seeds